 If you need urgent support for an eviction or illegal lock out, text PTU at (503) 461-0369, or email us at [email protected]

-- You can call or email the Oregon Law Center at (888) 585-9638 and [email protected], or you can call or text The Commons Law Center at 503-850-0811 to get free legal help if you are being threaten with an eviction or received a termination notice or court summons.
+- You can call or email the Oregon Law Center at (888) 585-9638 and [email protected], fill out this webform, or you can call or text The Commons Law Center at 503-850-0811 to get free legal help if you are being threaten with an eviction or received a termination notice or court summons.

 - Make sure to attend your court hearing!
 If you would like to attend virtually, you can find your video link, or you can join by phone: 503-388-9555; Access Code: 146 407 9791